tsxoxo/cells-client/README.md

 - add error: [OUT_OF_BOUND] Number too big (applies to single nums as well as result of calc. should be checked after evaluating cell reference)
 - THink about error boundaries
 - what does this mean for the program?: a cell is in an error state
+- put error types in arrays, get error type string from there

 ## REFACTOR